 (6) censure or reprimand the person.

 Subd.
-5. Denial, suspension, revocation. (a) The board may deny certification or take any action authorized in subdivision 4 against an individual who the board determines:
+5. Denial, suspension, revocation. (a) The board may take any action authorized in subdivision 4 against an individual who the board determines:

 (2) misrepresents or falsifies information on an application form for certification;